Nykold/author-plugin/README.md

 ### Admin Plugin (Preferred)

 This plugin is designed to work from within the Admin Plugin.
-So, if you are going to be using the Admin plugin, you can simply install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.
+So, if you are going to be using the Admin plugin, you can simply install the plugin directly by browsing the `Plugins` menu and clicking on the `Add` button.

 ### GPM Installation